panyan7/panyan7.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a third-year undergraduate student at [Carnegie Mellon University](https://www.cmu.edu) [School of Computer Science](https://cs.cmu.edu), studying computer science and mathematical sciences.
-My research interest is in machine learning, optimization, and algorithms.
-I'm currently very interested in non-convex optimization and statistical learning theory.
+I'm interested in algorithmic problems related to optimization, machine learning, and data science.
+I currently work on non-convex optimization.

 For more information about my [CV](https://panyan7.github.io/cv/), [courses](https://panyan7.github.io/blog/2021/courses/) and [life](https://panyan7.github.io/personal/), feel free to explore this webpage.